dafacto/startwithbitcoin/_resources/02_buying_selling.md

 - [Coinbase](https://www.coinbase.com) (Global) — Coinbase was one of the first businesses allowing its customers to buy and sell bitcoin, via bank transfer.
 The downside of being perhaps the largest company, is that customer support can be very slow.

+- [Revolut](https://revolut.com/referral/frankl52t) (Global) — Revolut, for iOS and Android, is hugely popular worldwide, providing accounts in USD, GBP and Euros, along with a debit card for spending.
+Recently, they added support for bitcoin!
+While a super simple way to buy bitcoin, it's important to know you have to leave the bitcoin in the Revolut app.
+You can sell it anytime, but you can't transfer it out to another Bitcoin wallet.

 ### Do-it-yourself wallets

 For those wanting to take self control of their bitcoin security, here are some do-it-yourself wallets.